kenstler/aws-ml-iot-lab/Prep_Challenge/README.md

 You can check this by going to your S3 bucket, where you'll find two objects uploaded to the bucket; the two face crops from the test image.

-You've now completed Challenge 1.
+You've now completed the Pre-Challenge.